Simple secure login and user management for WordPress through your Google Apps domain (uses secure OAuth2, and MFA if enabled)

 The plugin will work whether your site is configured for HTTP or HTTPS.

 However, you may have configured your site to run so that the login pages can be accessed by either HTTP or HTTPS.
 In that case, you may run into problems.
-We recommend that you set FORCE_SSL_ADMIN or at least FORCE_SSL_LOGIN to true.
+We recommend that you set FORCE_SSL_ADMIN to true.
 This will ensure that all users are consistently using HTTPS for login.

 You may then need to ensure the Redirect URL and Web Origin in the Google Cloud Console are set as HTTPS (this will make sense if you follow the installation instructions again).